Denbigh: Amenities

 Attractions in the town include Denbigh Library, Denbigh Castle and the castle walls, Cae Dai 1950s museum, Theatr Twm o'r Nant, medieval parish church St Marcella's, and a small shopping complex.
 Denbigh Boxing Club is located on Middle Lane.
 Denbigh Community Hospital was established in 1807.
 Denbigh Town Hall is a Grade II* listed building.

 Denbigh Cricket Club is one of the oldest cricket clubs in Wales having been established in 1844.
 The club plays at the Ystrad Road ground and plays in the North Wales Cricket League.
 The 1st XI play in the Premier Division having won the Division 1 championship in 2010 with the 2nd XI in Division 3.

 For over 50 years, a barrel rolling competition has been held on Boxing Day in the town square.

 Secondary schools

 There are three secondary schools located in Denbigh.
 Denbigh High School is the larger of the two, consisting of nearly 600 pupils and approximately 60 staff.
-The current headmaster is Dr. Paul Evans.
+The current headmaster is Glen Williams.

-St Bridget's is a Catholic voluntary aided school on Mold Road on the outskirts of the town which caters for pupils between the ages of 3 – 19.
-There is a strict admissions policy and until recently the school only accepted girls.
-The schools current headteacher is Mrs Rona Jones.
+St Brigid's is a Catholic voluntary aided school on Mold Road on the outskirts of the town which caters for pupils between the ages of 3 – 19.
+There is a strict admissions policy and until 2009 the school only accepted girls.
+The schools current headteacher is Leah Crimes.

 Myddleton College is the former Howell's Preparatory School and is an independent co-educational day and boarding school.

-All 3 of these High Schools in Denbigh, along with Ysgol Brynhyfryd (Ruthin), Ysgol Glan Clwyd (St Asaph), Denbigh College, and Llysfasi College (Deeside) have joined to offer a combined 6th form under the title ‘The Dyffryn Clwyd Consortium’.
+All 3 of these High Schools in Denbigh, along with Ysgol Brynhyfryd (Ruthin), Ysgol Glan Clwyd (St Asaph), Denbigh College, and Llysfasi College (Deeside) have joined to offer a combined 6th form under the title 'The Dyffryn Clwyd Consortium'.